trosenkrantz/RAPTOR/README.md

 ## Auto-Reply

-For two-way communication (inputs and outputs), we can configure RAPTOR to auto-reply using a JSON file.
+For two-way communication (inputs and outputs), we can configure RAPTOR to auto-reply using a state machine.
 Example:
 ```json5
 {
     "startState": "login",